-Example: the metre, kilogram and second (together with a few other units) together make up the "SI" Metric System of Measurement.
+Example: the meter, kilogram and second (together with a few other units) together make up the "SI" Metric System of Measurement.

 Example: the inch, foot, yard and mile are the units of length in the US Standard System of Measurement

-Unit Price tells you the cost per liter, per kilogram, per pound, etc, of what you want to buy.
+Unit Price tells us the cost per liter, per kilogram, per pound, etc, of what we want to buy.

-It is a good way of comparing costs of what you are buying.
+It is a good way of comparing costs of what we buy.

 Example: What is best